Reasons to visit Singapore

 After you leave Changi, one of the world’s best airports, you’ll be pleasantly surprised by the lack of traffic.
 Here are a few more things about Singapore you might not have expected.
 For one, it’s stunningly clean and one of the world’s greenest cities also.
 Plus if you like to party, Singapore’s 24-hour licensing means that in some neighbourhoods, the bars never close.
 Party all night, party all day.
 What could be better in a vacation?
 Unless, of course, you prefer to relax, and with all the beautiful hotels and spas Singapore has to offer, you can do that too.

 - Shopping.
 Shopping is practically a national pastime here.
-The retail stretch of Orchard Road is a great starting point for luxury goods shopping, but you’ll definitely want to explore beyond there.
+The retail stretch of Orchard Road is a great starting point for luxury goods shopping, such as Louis Vuitton, but you’ll definitely want to explore beyond there.
 Try discovering antiques in Chinatown.
 An annual Great Singapore Sale running from the end May to the end of July, is a do-not-miss event for shoppers desiring fantastic deals.
 More than 23,000 shops participate.
 Singapore is also great for gadget shopping, as this city has a wide selection of technology housed in two huge emporiums: Funan Digitallife Mall and Sim Lim Square.
 No matter what you will always have fun shopping in Singapore.

 - Food.
 If shopping isn’t the national pastime, eating out certainly is.
 The list of interesting and delicious foods and restaurants to try goes on and on.
 The restaurants are quite stylish and innovative.
 The local food may be borrowed from other places, but it usually features a unique local spin.
 Visit the hawker centres to enjoy how Singapore chefs make humble ingredients exciting.
 Most meals are served with rice or noodles and can often be spicy.
 Crab and shrimp are popular, and many enjoy fish heads.
 You’ll find delicious Chinese, Indian, French, Italian and Malaysian cuisine.